5 Steps to Using MBSE to Enhance Automated Software Testing

 The resulting test flows integrate into our Automated Test and ReTest (ATRT) technology suite, providing full performance and requirement verification, requirement analysis, synthesis, decomposition, allocation and tracking.

-IDT’s approach combines Model Based System Engineering and Development, Automated Software Testing, Continuous Integration and Virtualization to provide customers with a comprehensive capability to efficiently manage, certify, deliver, support and extend mission-critical systems.
+IDT’s approach combines Model-Based Systems Engineering and Development, Automated Software Testing, Continuous Integration and Virtualization to provide customers with a comprehensive capability to efficiently manage, certify, deliver, support and extend mission-critical systems.
 For more details and information on how this approach can help your organization, contact Innovative Defense Technologies.

 Phil Monte is a Senior Systems Engineer at IDT.
 He spends most of his time focused on engineering automated test solutions for the Navy’s Submarine Programs.